Early in-person voting in North Carolina exceeds 2020 total

 This year's strong early turnout has come partly in response to a push by state and national Republicans to get people to vote early.
 Their message marks a sharp contrast to the 2020 election, when former President Donald Trump — without any evidence to back the claim — said mail-in voting was rife with fraud.

-Although the number of registered Democrats statewide is 109,000 higher than the number of registered Republicans, over 50,000 more GOP registered voters than Democrats had voted early or by absentee ballot through Thursday, according to board data.
+Although the number of registered Democrats statewide is 109,000 higher than the number of registered Republicans, over 50,000 more GOP registered voters than Democrats had voted early, by absentee ballot or other method through Thursday, according to board data.

 Early in-person voting also has been brisk in western counties damaged by historic flooding caused by Hurricane Helene in late September.